 Research areas: number theory, arithmetic algebraic geometry.
 Specialties: p-adic analytic methods in arithmetic geometry, p-adic Hodge theory, algorithms in arithmetic geometry, interactions between arithmetic geometry and computer science.

-Directorial activity: USA Mathematical Olympiad advisory panel, Art of Problem Solving Foundation board of directors (this includes governance of BEAM (Bridge to Enter Advanced Mathematics)), Pro Mathematica Arte board of directors (this includes governance of Budapest Semesters in Mathematics and Budapest Semesters in Mathematics Education).
+Directorial activity: USA Mathematical Olympiad committee, Art of Problem Solving Foundation board of directors (this includes governance of BEAM: Bridge to Enter Advanced Mathematics), Pro Mathematica Arte board of directors (this includes governance of Budapest Semesters in Mathematics and Budapest Semesters in Mathematics Education).

 Current grants: NSF grant DMS-1501214.
 I recently completed a Guggenheim Fellowship.